gradam/lol_api/README.rst

 Rate limit:
 ===========

-Wrapper automatically watch to no exceed requests rate limit per region.
+Wrapper automatically watch to not exceed requests rate limit per region.
 Default value is 10 per 10 seconds and 500 per 10 minutes.
 This is default `limit <https://developer.riotgames.com/docs/api-keys>`__ for non production keys.
 Id order to use production limit ( 3000 per 10